What is Coverage, and Why does it Matter?

 We can choose our coverage target by selecting a coverage profile.
 For each profile, algorithms will generate the minimum number of paths, or test cases, to achieve this target goal.

-Coverage Profiles in Test Modeller
+Coverage Profiles in Quality Modeller

-Test Modeller uses algorithms to determine pathways through our coverage items.
+Quality Modeller uses algorithms to determine pathways through our coverage items.
 There are four coverage levels available:

 • Exhaustive coverage, which covers every possible route through the model.